OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-36.md

 ## 2 Chronicles 36:11

-Zedekiah was twenty-one years old when he became king, and he reigned for eleven years in Jerusalem.
+Zedekiah, at the age of twenty-one, became king and reigned for eleven years in Jerusalem.

 ## 2 Chronicles 36:12